 Meeting Father Zosimas

-Following 47 years in solitude, St. Mary met the priest St. Zosimas (April 4) in the desert, who had journeyed to the desert for the Great Fast.
+Following 47 years in solitude, Mary met the priest Saint Zosimas (April 4) in the desert, who had journeyed to the desert for the Great Fast.
 When he first saw her, he thought her an apparition, and begged her to give him a blessing and speak to him.
 St. Mary called to him by name, and asked that he give her his cloak to hide her nakedness.
-They conversed for a time, and Mary told Zosimas the story of her life and her conversion to the Christian Faith.
+They conversed for a time, and Saint Mary told Zosimas the story of her life in Egypt and her conversion to the Christian Faith.
 Then Mary asked him to meet her again the following year by the banks of the Jordan on Holy Thursday, and to bring Holy Communion with him.